Georgia's Approach to Broadband

 American Rescue Plan Act

-On February 1, 2022, the Governor announced almost $408 million in preliminary awards which will provide communities, households, and businesses in 70 Georgia counties access to faster and more reliable broadband.
+On February 1, 2022, Governor Kemp announced almost $408 million in preliminary awards which will provide communities, households, and businesses in 70 Georgia counties access to faster and more reliable broadband.
 The projects targeted with the awards could serve 183,615 locations, of which 132,050 are currently unserved based on state data.
 These grant projects represent an investment of more than $738 million when matching funds are contributed.
 That makes this the largest public investment in broadband deployment infrastructure in the state’s history.

 NTIA Broadband Infrastructure Program